denji/nginx-tuning/README.md

 # request body is written into a temporary file
 client_body_buffer_size  128k;

-# headerbuffer size for the request header from client -- for testing environment
+# buffer size for reading client request header -- for testing environment
 client_header_buffer_size 3m;

 # maximum number and size of buffers for large headers to read from client request